 The next time you remodel your bathroom, if at all possible, put your bath under a window.

-Considerations When Putting a Bath Under a Window
+Placing a Bath Under a Window

 Many designers like Kathleen opt to place the tub under the window whenever possible for aesthetic as well as practical reasons.
 “When placing the tub under the window, you need to think about how you’ll keep the wall and window dry,” she tells me.
 “Also, you need to consider how to maintain privacy.”